riscv-steel/riscv-steel/docs/source/softwareguide.md

 You can add as many source files to the project as you want.
 The Makefile was written so that all `*.c` source files you add to the project get automatically compiled when you run `make`.

-The SoC IP has an API with functions you can call in your software to configure and control the devices in it.
+RISC-V Steel MCU has an API with functions you can call in your software to configure and control the devices in it.
 The [Software API](api.md) page contains the documentation for the available API calls.

 ## Compile and generate the memory init file